bugzmanov/cleancode-critique/src/chapter_10.md

 # Chapter 10: Classes

-Written with Jeff Langr.
+Written with Jeff Langr, this chapter reveals a fundamental contradiction in Clean Code's approach:

-They lay out following constraints:
-- classes should have small amount of responsibilities: ideally single responsibility
-- defines cohesion as small amount of instance variables

-He clearly understands that small amount of parameters for methods lead him to pass parameters via instance variables and in order to keep amount of instance variables small he has to increase amount of classes.

-Does he see a problem with this?
-No, he doesn't.
+* Classes should have minimal responsibilities (ideally one)
+* Classes should have few instance variables
+* Methods should have few parameters

+See the problem?
+Reducing method parameters forces state into instance variables.
+Keeping instance variables minimal requires creating more classes.
+Martin's solution?
+More classes is better:

 <div class="book-quote">
 So breaking a large function into many smaller functions often gives us the opportunity to split several smaller classes out as well.
 This gives our program a much better organization and a more transparent structure.
 </div>

-And then he does his favorite trick: shows obfuscated code (he confesses that it's a generated code, not actually a human written) and refactors it using all his favorite hits: classes with global mutable states, passing parameters via instance fields, tiny private methods that being used only once, names that looks like an essay.
+And then he does his favorite trick: shows obfuscated code (admittedly machine-generated) and refactors it using all his favorite hits:
+* Classes with global mutable state
+* Parameters moved to instance fields
+* Tiny single-use private methods
+* Essay-length names

 ```java
 public class PrintPrimes {